Frequently Asked Questions

 Parking will be available at the Coliseum for ceremonies held at that venue.
 Parking

-is limited and on a first come, first serve basis.
+is on a first come, first serve basis.
 Parking will also be

 available at the Creative Arts Center, and lots on the Evansdale campus.
 Please